nfes-org/nfes-org.github.io/_posts/2018-05-30-TheuseofnewLWDHighResolutionUl.md

 ---
-title: The use of new LWD High Resolution Ultrasonic Imaging Tool to Unlock the Reservoir Potential
+title: "The use of new LWD High Resolution Ultrasonic Imaging Tool to Unlock the Reservoir Potential"
 tags: presentation
 ---